bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:40 PM CT, March 31</p>
+<p class="updated_time"> Latest data: 03:17 PM CT, March 31</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 82°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 29° *colder* than today.
+Tomorrow is expected to be 34° *colder* than today.

 Currently:

-- 79°
+- 81°
-- Windy and Partly Cloudy
+- Breezy and Mostly Clear
-- 58% humidity
+- 49% humidity
-- 19 mph wind
+- 20 mph wind
-- 59% cloud cover
+- 31% cloud cover
-- 42 AQI 🟩
+- 44 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
-- 1.88 inches of rain expected in the next 48 hours
+- 1.79 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>